“Great stories happen to those who can tell them” - Ira Glass

 This course will enable students in their:

-- Ability to inform and communicate through narrative
+- Capability to inform and communicate through narrative

-- Ability to interact and work with communities, contexts and limitations
+- Capability to interact and work with communities, contexts and limitations and sensitively negotiate boundaries

 The above mentioned capability sets could lead to opportunities such as:

-- You can work in the industries of Interactive Media, Television and Publishing
+- You can work as curators in museums and galleries.

-- You can work at NGOs/organizations that work with social, ecological concerns
+- You can work at NGOs/ organizations that work with social and ecological concerns.

-- You can work for established design firms and production houses
+- You can work in zoological parks and aquaria.

 - You can pursue your research and continue to do a PhD.

-- You can develop your own projects and apply for grants.
+- Develop your own projects and apply for grants.

 The program is informed by the following learning disciplines: